 by any apparent change in policy.
 The United Nations and Amnesty International continue

-to report pervasive human rights abuses by the Myanmar government.
+to report human rights abuses by the Myanmar government.

-Suu Kyi has asked tourists to boycott visiting Burma as a means of undermining SPDC revenues, has given the green light, though many of her own supporters have argued that this only applies to package tourists, who dump significantly more into state
+Suu Kyi, who once asked tourists to boycott visiting Burma as a means of undermining SPDC revenues, has given the green light, though many of her own supporters have argued that this only applies to package tourists, who dump significantly more into state

 coffers than budget-crunching backpackers do.

 In two trips to Burma I have come to view the potential good of tourism in that country outweighing the bad.
 Many information-starved Burmese consider tourists a vital last link to the world outside.
 Author Rory MacLean

 quotes one Burmese: “To us you tourists are like stars in the night sky, we hope a little bit of that light will shine on us.”

 The vendor excuses himself to go catch the Radio Asia broadcast.
 In the cool of the evening he visits me at my guesthouse.
 He has brought me the information I had requested.
 “Please, write about Burma from your country,” he

 approach to the military regime.
 Tourism in Burma could have a normative effect on the abusive military regime—certainly, international pressure is one of the regime’s greatest fears—and the presence of tourists keeps the agents

 of oppression on their best behavior.
 Still, tourism puts some $100 million in state coffers annually.
 As the Lonely Planet Myanmar (Burma) (Travel Guide) says, “The decision to travel to Myanmar should not be taken lightly.”

 Maximizing the Effects of Your Stay